-In the past year, consumers downloaded over 200 billion apps to their devices.
+In 2022, consumers downloaded over 250 billion apps to their devices.
 We believe it’s safe to say that there’s no shortage of interest among users for new exciting apps.
-This doesn’t mean you can just create a mobile app in a couple of weeks and hope for success–launching an application takes effort and understanding of the market trends.
+This doesn’t mean you can just create a mobile app in a couple of weeks and hope for success—launching an application takes effort and an understanding of market trends.

-Let’s go over the phases of an app’s life cycle and explore a step-by-step guide to make a successful mobile application, from basic research to an impressive launch.
+Let’s go over the phases of an app’s life cycle and explore a step-by-step guide to making a successful mobile application, from basic research to an impressive launch.

 1. Research the Market

-When looking at the current situation, you should ask questions that can help you avoid repeating mistakes that are often made while preparing for launch.
+When looking at the current situation, you should ask questions that help you avoid repeating common mistakes often made while preparing for launch.